 But, in all honesty, it was mostly down to my famed procrastination when it comes to exercise and only a little due to being surprised how much was required in the care.
-With the light at the end of the tunnel becoming visible, I realised that I've felt worn out throughout and initially that increased my frustration and crossness with myself as I know from previous experience that having a regular walking programme in place would've given me more energy, let alone the benefit I'd get from a period of quiet, alone time every day.
+With the light at the end of the tunnel becoming visible, I realised that I’ve felt worn out throughout and initially I was frustrated and cross with myself as I know from previous experience that having a regular walking programme in place would’ve given me more energy, let alone the benefit I’d get from a period of quiet, alone time every day.

 But this is a common theme amongst the helping professions and amongst those who are caring for their family – be that young or old, or both.
 So, whenever you get that realisation, get off the treadmill and just breathe.
 Take time to look at your life and rather than feel overwhelmed, carve out that all important “me” time.
 Give your body, mind and/or soul time to heal, to shake off the ill-effect of stress and tiredness.
 Don’t leave yourself vulnerable to disturbance, go to the library so your phone has to be switched off.
 If you don’t like your library, just say that’s where you’re going and find somewhere you can be at peace so you can have some undisturbed time in which to read, write, walk, paint, window shop, have your nails painted, get a facial, a massage, or just get to drink a coffee in peace and quiet.